Tue-Sat, 7.30pm

 This UK premiere is adapted and directed by the award-winning Ivo van Hove from the anger-soaked, internationally acclaimed book by Édouard Louis.

-Who Killed My Father is a furious indictment of the political elite, and a son’s declaration of love performed by Hans Kesting.
+Who Killed My Father is a furious indictment of the political elite, and a son’s declaration of love.
+This is a rare opportunity to see Hans Kesting perform the production in English.

 Who Killed My Father is generously supported by the Embassy of the Kingdom of the Netherlands.